-Some of the opulence is still on display in the palace museum.
+Some of the sultan's opulence is still on display in the palace museum.
 The exquisite Topkapı dagger wows tourists with its dazzling diamonds and golf-ball-sized emeralds.
 Clearly the Ottomans in their heyday were a wealthy power.

-The palace is also a holy spot for Muslims containing relics of Mohammad and other prophets — some of whom are revered in both the Bible and the Koran.
+The palace is also a holy spot for Muslims containing relics of Muhammad and other prophets — some of whom are revered in both the Bible and the Koran.
 This contains what's considered to be the arm of St. John the Baptist.
 And here's John's skull inside this jeweled case.
-For Muslims the most precious relics are those of Mohammad: his bow and sword, exquisite cases containing his tooth, some hair, and his holy seal.
-And in the adjacent room a Hafiz — that's someone who's memorized all 6,000 verses of the Koran — is part of a team that sings verses from the Muslim holy book 24 hours a day, seven days a week.
+For Muslims the most precious relics are those of Muhammad: his bow and sword, exquisite cases containing his tooth, some hair, and his holy seal.
+And in the adjacent room a hafiz — that's someone who's memorized all 6,000 verses of the Koran — is part of a team that sings verses from the Muslim holy book 24 hours a day, seven days a week.

 The Topkapı Palace represents the pinnacle of Ottoman power.
 For the pinnacle of Ottoman shopping, visitors seek out the Grand Bazaar.